How to make corrections to an annual information return

 If you filed an annual information return that contains an error, make a correction as soon as possible.
 If the error is not corrected, the pre-completed details on individual tax returns will also be incorrect.

-- If you make your corrections by 16 March 2020, they can be included on individual taxpayers’ pre-completed tax returns (if you file corrections on paper, the paper form must arrive at the Tax Administration by 15 March).
+- If you make your corrections by 15 March 2021, they can be included on individual taxpayers’ pre-completed tax returns.

 Make corrections to annual information returns by filing a replacement return

 File a replacement return only for the beneficiaries of income or other taxpayers whose information on the original return contained errors or omissions.
 The new itemisation replaces the information you had given on the previous itemisation.
 You must include all the required information concerning the beneficiaries: the new corrections as well as the details that were already correct.
 Include the taxpayer’s information for the entire calendar year.

 If you are making corrections that concern an employer’s annual information for the year 2018 or earlier, you must still file a replacement return.

 Are you correcting the identifying details of a previous annual information return?

 When making corrections to annual information, you are always replacing a previous return with a new return.
 This means that a taxpayer can only have one return with the same identifying details.
 Identifying details include the payor’s ID (personal ID or Business ID), the tax year, the ID of the beneficiary of income or other taxpayer (personal ID or Business ID), and the type of payment.